 HIT Commons is a shared public/private governance model designed to accelerate and advance Health Information Technology adoption and use across the state.
-It is co-sponsored by Oregon Health Leadership Council and Oregon Health Authority and responsible for overseeing two major initiatives: Oregon EDIE/PreManage and Oregon Prescription Drug Monitoring Program (PDMP) Integration.
+It is co-sponsored by Oregon Health Leadership Council and Oregon Health Authority and responsible for overseeing two core programs: Oregon EDIE/PreManage and Oregon Prescription Drug Monitoring Program (PDMP) Integration.
+HIT Commons is also currently engaged in two additional initiatives: Oregon Provider Directory and Oregon Community Information Exchange.

 Emergency Department Information Exchange (EDIE) connects hospital ED’s across various geographies and organizations to provide a comprehensive snapshot of high risk, high need individuals in real time.
 When a patient registers in any ED in Oregon, EDIE is alerted and can push back an EDIE notification.
 PreManage pushes critical information to health care organizations outside the hospital system (CCO’s providers, clinics and health plans) in real time when a patient or member has a hospital event.